stackbuilders/tutorials/tutorials/haskell/haskell-time-tutorial/tutorial.md

 [2021-11-01 ..
 2021-11-30]
 ```

-As you can see, the Haskell code has to be implemented to latter be called.
-Why
+As you can see, the Haskell code has to be implemented to then be called, there
+is not a helper function that performs the same behavior as in RoR.
+Why the last
-the last day of the month is always set to be 31st, if some months have less than
+day of the month is always set to be 31st, if some months have less than 31 days?
-31 days?
 Could be crossing your mind right now.
-That’s because `fromGregorian`
+That’s because `fromGregorian` clips the
-clips the values to be correct for each month, but now, what is `fromGregorian`?
+values to be correct for each month, but now, what is `fromGregorian`?
+Well
-Well that’s exactly what this contribution wante to avoid when using the `time`
+that’s exactly what this contribution aims, adding some alternative helper
-library, stop using some functions that really don't know what their purpose
-is, or to produce intelligible code.

-To have something more clear and readable was the main goal, as Uncle bob
+functions with clearer names when using the `time` library.

-mentioned:
+As Uncle bob mentioned:

 >"Indeed, the ratio of time spent reading versus writing is well over 10 to 1.
 >We are constantly reading old code as part of the effort to write new code.
 >...Therefore, making it easy to read makes it easier to write.”

 So this was the motivation, to make something similar to the utilities that RoR
-has and to ease Haskell developer’s lives.
+has and to ease Haskell developers' lives.

 So first of all, an [issue][issue] on GitHub was opened.
 Quick parenthesis here,
 when you want to work on OSS it's recommended to start by opening an issue in